kensho-technologies/timtc_vocabs_models/README.md

 ### Installation

-The model files are quite large, so this repo used `git lfs` to store the large `*.bin` model files.
+The model files are quite large, so this repo used `git lfs` to store the large `*.bin` and `model.safetensor` model files.
 You will first need to install `git lfs`.
 The particular instructions depend on your platform, but for example on Debian you would do `sudo apt install git-lfs`.
 Then do `git lfs install` to set things up within git.

 When cloning the repo it will first clone the smaller files, and then download the larger model files, which are stored outside the repo.
 **Please note that this repo will use 115G of disk space to clone!**